A (re-)introduction to the extensible shell

 }

-map @ i { cd $i; rm -f * } /tmp /var/tmp
+map @ i {cd $i; rm -f *} /tmp /var/tmp

-; echo $fn-%create
+; echo $fn-%pipe

 This lets users redefine large swaths of the shell's behavior.
-For example, the %write-history function is called by the shell to write a command to history after reading it.
+For example, the %write-history function is called by the shell to write a command to the shell history after reading it.
 To make the shell avoid writing duplicate commands to history, one can write:

 let (write = $fn-%write-history; last-cmd = ())